Need advice for getting around Madeira? Read on for our top tips – whether you’re going to drive in Madeira or get around without a car.

-My family are fortunate enough to own a timeshare out on the beautiful island of Madeira, near to the North Western side of Africa.
+My family are fortunate enough to own a timeshare out on the beautiful Portuguese island of Madeira.

-This means that I’ve had many trips out to the island, and in that time, it’s safe to say that I’ve used almost all forms of transport that is available there.
+This means that I’ve had many trips out to the island, and in that time, it’s safe to say that I’ve used almost all forms of transport that are available there.

 But just how do you get around Madeira – an island so famously made of volcanic rock?

-Well, Madeirans are renowned for their inventive and clever ways of using the space they do have.
+Well, Madeirans are renowned for their inventive and clever ways of using the space they have.

-Whether this be building deep and long tunnels into the many mountains, or shooting toboggans down steep hills, they’ve thought of everything (especially in terms of transport options).
+Whether this is building deep and long tunnels into the many mountains, or shooting toboggans down steep hills, they’ve thought of everything (especially in terms of transport options).

 If you’re hoping to see a lot of the island in the time you have, then hiring a car is a great option.